NEH: Patient Health Through Narrative Medicine

 In contrast, the emerging philosophy and approach to IPE at Columbia is focused less on specific tasks completed by each role, and more on shared values and ways to work together to produce better healthcare for the patient.
 Our narrative approach results in individual-to-individual contact within the context of health care teams.
 We don’t gather to discuss operating room checklists or who does what at the cardiac arrest code.
 Instead, whether with faculty groups or student groups, we invite participants to grapple with fundamental issues of the human condition.
 Each of our courses and seminars devotes some time to intensive close reading and creative writing, in addition to more conventional seminar discussions.
 Through rigorous and guided examination of cultural works—literary texts, visual images, or performative arts—groups of participants can meet within a shared confrontation with powerful carriers of meaning.
 This is not as obscure as it sounds: together, a group will read a poem or a paragraph from a great novel or watch a clip of a movie or look slowly at a painting.
 They talk about it; they work at what it says or shows; they learn how diverse are their individual perspectives on the work.
 They are invited to write—spontaneously, in just a few minutes—about their trains of thought released by the work.
 When they read aloud or tell about what they’ve written, they achieve privileged views of their own and one another’s subjectivity.
 Within a half-hour, they’ve enjoyed intimate contact with their own and their colleagues’ deep ways of knowing of the world.

-Due to the high demand for seats in the narrative medicine-based Columbia Commons seminar, the Program in Narrative Medicine offers school specific electives in Medicine, Nutrition, Dentistry, Physical Therapy and Occupational Therapy.
+Due to the high demand for seats in the narrative medicine-based Columbia Commons seminar, the Division of Narrative Medicine offers school specific electives in Medicine, Nutrition, Dentistry, Physical Therapy and Occupational Therapy.
 Narrative Medicine work is integrated into mandatory coursework for medical and physical therapy students.

 Clinician-Focused Narrative Medicine Groups